Truck Accident Attorneys in Detroit, Michigan

 Driver Fatigue

-Truck drivers are required to rest for every certain number of hours they drive.
+Truck drivers are required to rest for a certain number of hours they driving.
 However, some drivers will forgo these rest hours in favor of making deadlines.
 Tired drivers may make mistakes or even fall asleep at the wheel.

 Impaired Driving